 The new 3 4210D printing solution enables our customers to mass-produce parts using Multi Jet Fusion technology at 65% lower cost per part than other processes, and fully benefit from economies of scale.
 HP Jet Fusion systems have achieved an influx of technology and economy that combines the speed, quality and flexibility needed to accelerate the digital industrial revolution in manufacturing.

-Regarding the new materials, it should be noted that HP tells us about the PA 11, designed to create high-quality but low-cost parts, PA 12, for solutions that may require high rigidity or a new polypropylene material which stands out for being quite durable while being economical, flexible and with good chemical resistance.
+Regarding the new materials, it should be noted that HP tells us about the AP 11, designed to create high-quality but low-cost parts, AP 12, for solutions that may require high rigidity or a new polypropylene material which stands out for being quite durable while being economical, flexible and with good chemical resistance.